adamcohenhillel/deepAI/README.md

 [ ] Build rooms/chat functionality for matches^
 [ ] Use config and env vars for database urls
 [ ] Admin panel

+Deployment stratergy
+[ ] No redis. no celery
+[ ] Sanic dockerized on AWS ECS
+[ ] Terraform script that used in ci to release new docker [ ] Terraform script that manages